commonknowledge/articles/README.md

 ### **Indemnity and Insurance**

 110. Subject to the following article, any Director or former Director of the Cooperative may be indemnified out of the Cooperative’s assets against:
-    1. Any liability incurred by that Director in connection with any negligence, default, breach of duty or breach of trust in relation to the Cooperative;
+    a.
+Any liability incurred by that Director in connection with any negligence, default, breach of duty or breach of trust in relation to the Cooperative;
-    2. Any liability incurred by that Director in connection with the activities of the Cooperative in its capacity as a trustee of an occupational pension scheme (as per the Act);
+    b.
+Any liability incurred by that Director in connection with the activities of the Cooperative in its capacity as a trustee of an occupational pension scheme (as per the Act);
-    3. Any other liability incurred by that Director as an officer of the Cooperative.
+    c.
+Any other liability incurred by that Director as an officer of the Cooperative.

 111. The above article does not authorise any indemnity which would be prohibited or rendered void by any provision of the Companies Acts or any other provision of law.